mhausenblas/howtoq.help/index.md

 Welcome to your comprehensive guide for Amazon Q. This is your one-stop hub for _How_ and _Why_ to use Amazon Q.

+Recent additions
+{: .label .label-green }

+- [2024-12-28] Added experimental tool for [use case-driven prompts](persona-finder.html)
+- [2024-12-28] This site goes live!

+To get an overview, check out this video:

 <iframe width="560" height="315"
         src="https://www.youtube.com/embed/frOJDGG0Xds?si=raZtks_hpj-yq3nv"
         title="Amazon Q overview"